iris-hep/iris-hep.github.io/pages/projects/coffea-casa.md

 ![Generic design schema of Coffea-Casa analysis facility](/assets/images/coffea-casa-1.png){:style="display:block; margin-left: auto; margin-right: auto; width: 75%"}

+Core software components and other developed plugins that were used in the design of Coffea-Casa analysis facility:

 ![Core components used in design of Coffea-Casa analysis facility](/assets/images/coffea-casa-2.png){:style="display:block; margin-left: auto; margin-right: auto; width: 75%"}